 Vegans are like so annoying.
 They bang on about animals feeling pain and how more than 3,000 animals die every second in slaughterhouses around the world.
 Actually, though, one did tell me that eating less KFC would make my skin clearer, so maybe it's not all bad.

-If I had forced myself to watch those horrible videos back then, I'd have had that guilt on my conscience.
-I would have had to look in the mirror and admit to myself that no, I don't love animals, that I am a hypocrite and that I am responsible for this horrific, unnecessary cruelty.
+Had I forced myself to watch these videos, I would then have had to look in the mirror and admit to myself that no, I don't love animals, that I am a hypocrite and that I am partly responsible for this horrific, unnecessary cruelty.

 I mean, what kind of person turns a blind eye to this?

 When the truth is laid bare in front of you, all you can do is turn a blind eye and try to forget about it before your next meal – and of course hate the vegan who keeps shoving this truth in your face.

 Rather than acknowledge the truth and accept that supporting the cruelty is wrong and selfish, people have a tendency to curse the messenger for trying to protect animals from suffering.

 They chastise the vegan for their kindness and compassion.
 They shoot the messenger.
 It's easier.

 What sort of world do we live in when the person defending suffering and destruction is verbally attacked for upsetting the status quo?